 - Being in charge of everything left behind.
 This is the truth in military relationships.
 When your partner leaves, you are in charge.
 Bills, plans, kids, mortgage, and insurance �" it's all in your lap.
 This is more responsibility than you may have bargained for.

-My boyfriend is gone to navy basic training.
-We've been together for 5 months but our last conversation before his phone got taken away wasn't to good.
+My boyfriend is gone for Navy basic training.
+We've been together for 5 months, but our last conversation before his phone got taken away wasn't too good.
 It was about staying together when he leaves.
-He said we will try.
+He said we would try.
 But before that said he wasn't good with long distance.
 What should I do

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.